sathomas/sathomas.me/content/blog/statamodels/statamodels.md

 ---
-title: Modeling with Stata
+title: Arbitrary Statistical Models
-description: A simple example demonstrating various model approaches available in Stata
+description: A simple example demonstrating various modeling approaches available in Stata
 date: 2025-01-20
-draft: true
 tags: [software, stata, statistics, bayes]
 ---

-As a last “warm up” post, I’ll share some notes on using the [Stata](https://www.stata.com) application for general statistical modeling.
-It might be the only time stata code appears on the blog since most of my programming relies on other environments.
-But Stata is a really handy application for quickly analyzing data.
-In the vast majority of cases it’s possible to perform an analysis only with the graphical user interface, so there’s no need to learn (or remember) yet another language syntax.
-To make it more convenient, Stata also saves every <abbr>GUI</abbr> interaction as a command, so you can reliably reproduce your results later.
-And, of course, as first class statisical software, it is substantially more powerful than general purpose applications such as Excel.

-A practice I hope to perpetuate in this blog is including all the code for each post, not just snippets.
-That not only helps readers reproduce the results, but it ensures that _I_ can reproduce them as well.
+This post might be the only time [Stata](https://www.stata.com) code appears on the blog.
+Most of the software I share here will be written in a freely available language such as Python.
+But I’ve had these notes tucked away for awhile, and someone else may find them useful.
+Even long-time Stata users might be unaware of its versatility for developing arbitrary statistical models.
+We can see that flexibility by analyzing the same data set using non-linear regression, maximum likelihood estimation, and Bayesian analysis.

 Here is the initialization code that I typically use for all Stata scripts<label for="sn-1" class="sidenote-toggle sidenote-number"></label>
 <input type="checkbox" id="sn-1" class="sidenote-toggle" />
 <span class="sidenote">Experienced Stata users will note that I do not follow the normal convention of abbreviating commands and options.
 I find code much less confusing when they are spelled out in full.</span>.
 The `version` command is one of my favorites.
 It directs Stata to execute the remainder of the script as if it were the specified Stata version.
 In this case I’m using version 18.
 In the future when newer Stata versions are available, this command will tell the application not to use updated versions of alogrithms and equations.
 This feature is a big help for reproducibility.